 The flu vaccine is safe and most people have no problems with it.
 After getting

 the flu shot, the spot where you got it might feel sore.
 Some people might feel achy

-The nasal spray might cause mild flu-like symptoms.
-But those problems are nothing
+spray might cause mild flu-like symptoms.
+But those problems are nothing like the

 Once you get your flu shot, you can take another important step toward preventing

 the flu and other winter illnesses: Wash

 your hands well and often.
 When you do, you wash away those nasty germs

 that end up making you sick!